space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 ## Gameplay

-The Tourist spawns with a randomly generated name and appearance in a small pod in a random location in orbit around the station.
+The Tourist spawns with a randomly generated name and appearance in the Arrivals map.
-This pod contains the following:
+They spawn with the following:
+- Hawaiian "tourist" clothes
+- A backpack, containing:
+  - A few randomly selected clothing items (similar to [DresserFilled](https://github.com/space-wizards/space-station-14/blob/03f0257ae9b0c3d2d349bd2bcc4670a7ac92e139/Resources/Prototypes/Entities/Structures/Furniture/dresser.yml#L50)).
-- A ClothesMate and AutoDrobe for cosmetic/roleplay options.
+  - A survival box.
-- A EVA suit with a jetpack for traversal to the station.
-- A mass scanner/pin-pointer/station locator to let the Tourist know which way to travel to reach the station.
-- A Camera, a Tourist-exclusive objective item described further below.
   - A pair of Sunglasses.
+  - A Polaroid Camera, a new Tourist objective item described further below.

 The Tourist does not spawn with an ID/PDA and does not start with a headset.
-The pod is unable to travel on its own and should only act as an initial spawn location that neither the Tourist or Crew has any reason visit again.

 It is important that the Tourist does not possess any items that uniquely identify them as a Tourist.
 Crew should not be able to distinguish a Tourist from someone impersonating one; the tell should be the behavior of the character rather than any verification or metaknowledge.
+The Camera is a partial verification item as a Tourist always spawns with one, however as described further below there are other ways to obtain the item.

 The Tourist gets assigned some amount of objectives from the list below, some of them with multiple targets: